Fancy Pants (video game series): The Fancy Pants Adventures: Classic Pack

-In 2021 it was announced that a collection of Fancy Pants Adventures games including Worlds 1, 2, and 3 (which includes the World 1 Remaster + Remix), and Fancy Snowboarding would be released on Steam in 2021 with modern enhancements such as widescreen support and controller support, published by 2 Left Thumbs.
+In 2021, it was announced that a collection of Fancy Pants Adventures games including Worlds 1, 2, and 3 (which includes the World 1 Remaster + Remix), and Fancy Snowboarding will be released on Steam in 2024 with modern enhancements such as widescreen support and controller support, published by 2 Left Thumbs.
+It was ultimately released on February 18, 2024; available in Early Access.

 Reception

 The Fancy Pants Adventures games received a positive reaction from video game critics and "drew in crowds on sites like Newgrounds and Armor Games".
 Both worlds have featured on numerous "Best Games" articles; on sites including TechCult, ExtremeTech, and GamesRadar+.

 As of May 2011, World 1 has been played about 7 million times on Armor Games, almost 7.8 million times on Addicting Games, and over 2.3 million times on Kongregate.
 World 2 has been played over 14.8 million times on Armor Games, over 17.8 million times on Addicting Games and over 5 million times on Kongregate.
 World 2 also won the 2008 Newgrounds Tank Award for Best Flash Game, and is the fifth most played Flash game of 2008 in the Mochi Media Flash game advertising network.
 The game was also nominated for Nick's Most Addicting Games Showdown.IGN gave The Fancy Pants Adventures a score of 7.5, praising its parkour style gameplay, but criticising the inclusion of weapons and the lack of drop in multiplayer.